 DIRECTV SWM technology is pretty amazing.
 It allows you to watch any of thousands of channels on a single wire while using inexpensive splitters to wire your home instead of running a wire from each receiver straight to the dish.
 Since its introduction in 2009, it’s revolutionized satellite TV as we know it.
 Most people opt for a satellite dish with SWM technology built in, but for folks who want a ton of receivers (or for business customers) an external SWM multiswitch is the way to go.
 What’s the difference?
 It comes down to expandability.
 Home users, especially those with DIRECTV’s Genie 2, have everything they need from the basic dish.
 Business users might want to add dozens more receivers.

 They should not be used for SWM multiswitches, at least not unless they have built-in fans.

-DIRECTV SWM multiswitches can reach temperatures of 140 degrees on the outside of the case.
+Older DIRECTV SWM multiswitches can reach temperatures of 140 degrees on the outside of the case.
 Newer ones are better with heat generation.
 All SWM multiswitches rely on good airflow to keep them healthy.
 That’s part of the reason they have big metal cooling fins on them.
 Putting them inside a weatherproof enclosure is one sure way to kill them off, because it will get really, really hot in there really, really fast.
 Any enclosure designed for this kind of technology should have fans and ventilation and be big enough for good airflow.
 Otherwise, you’re going to have yourself one fried SWM very quickly.

 If you really need to enclose a SWM multiswitch, you’ll want to custom build a large enclosure with plenty of opportunity for airflow.
 You’ll probably want to put in a fan or two.
 You can use the auxiliary port on a SWM-30 to power a small fan, or simply use solar technology.
 Airflow and cooling really matter most of all here.